zeek/zeek/examples/logs/index.rst

 .. _bro-logging:

+.. _zeek-logging:

 =======
 Logging
 =======

-Once Bro has been deployed in an environment and monitoring live traffic, it will, in its default configuration, begin to produce human-readable ASCII logs.
-Each log file, produced by Bro's :ref:`framework-logging`, is populated with organized, mostly connection-oriented data.
+Once Zeek has been deployed in an environment and monitoring live traffic, it will, in its default configuration, begin to produce human-readable ASCII logs.
+Each log file, produced by Zeek's :ref:`framework-logging`, is populated with organized, mostly connection-oriented data.
 As the standard log files are simple ASCII data, working with the data contained in them can be done from a